Dan0sz/caos-google-ads/README.md

 ## Configuration

-On line 23 of `caos-google-adwords.php` you can configure your Google Adwords ID.
+On line 23 of `caos-google-ads.php` you can configure your Google Adwords ID.